Bukk94/PrintServiceLibrary/README.md

 ![version](https://img.shields.io/badge/version-1.0-blue)
 [![Build Status](https://travis-ci.com/Bukk94/PrintServiceLibrary.svg?token=XTeWt6KEyExzbH1iNFWD&branch=master)](https://travis-ci.com/Bukk94/PrintServiceLibrary)

-This library servers as an interface into printer's communication.
+This library serves as an interface into a printer's communication.
 The user can communicate with various connection interfaces using a single API interface.

 API can communicate using: